MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P2-Setup-Gameplay/content.md

 >
 > It's helpful to see the scene size, zoom out so you can see the yellow border which represents the scene size.
 Select `Editor / Zoom Out` or use the shortcut shown.
 >
+>The default project may have a Label in the center with the Text "Hello World".
+Click it to select it and press `delete` on the keyboard.
+>
-> Next modify the size parameters as shown in the *Attributes inspector panel*
+> Next modify the size parameters as shown in the *Attributes inspector panel* set width to 320 and height to 568 `(width: 320, height: 568)`
+>
 > ![Adjusting GameScene size](../Tutorial-Images/xcode_gamescene_size.png)
+>

 Remember the device resolution guide in the previous chapter?
-You will be using a common design size of 320 x 480, this gives you a nice portrait view, perfectly suited to the artwork.
+You will be using a common design size of 320 x 568, this gives you a nice portrait view, perfectly suited to the artwork.
 You may be wondering what about supporting other devices?

 Thankfully SpriteKit has your back and can automatically scale the view to fit other devices.
+This size will scale to fit iPhone 4, 5, 6, and 7.

 > [info]
 > Have a look through the code in *GameViewController.swift*.
 In particular: